 - School rules are consistently reinforced throughout the school day.

-- Children understand the need for rules, e.g. to keep us safe, through our collective worship, PSHCE, RE and SEAL sessions.
+- Children understand the need for rules, e.g. to keep us safe, through our assemblies, PSHCE, RE and SEAL sessions.

 - Children understand the consequences of breaking rules as supported in our behaviour policy.
-Team stars are in place to reward those who follow them.
+House points are in place to reward those who follow them.
 The winning team gets extra curriculum enrichment time at the end of each half term.

-- Reward certificates and the celebration book are used each week to showcase children who have adhered to the school rules, impacting upon their learning.
+- Reward certificates are used each week to showcase children who have adhered to the school rules, impacting upon their learning.

 - The school adopts a policy of positive behaviour and identify children who follow the rules.